Skip the Retake Fee and Pass the Illinois Exam the First Time

 No. Effective January 17, 2025, remote state exams are no longer offered in Illinois.
 All exams are taken in person at a Pearson VUE testing site.

 The Illinois Department of Insurance application fee is $215, submitted through NIPR.
-This is separate from the exam fee charged by Pearson VUE and the prelicensing course.
+This is separate from the $92 per-exam fee charged by Pearson VUE and the cost of your prelicensing course.

 Yes.
 If you're currently licensed and in good standing in another state, you can obtain an Illinois nonresident license through NIPR without completing prelicensing education or taking the state exam.